Marketing for Photographers in 2024

 14. In-person networking

-Find out where your ideal clients and target audience are hanging out and networking and plan to join in on the fun.
+Find out where your clients and target audience are hanging out and networking and marketing plan to join in on the fun.
 This can be your local chamber of commerce, a mommy group, or if you’re a wedding photographer a planned networking event for the wedding vendors in your town.
 Do a quick google search to see what’s happening near you related to your industry and services.

 15. Start scheduling coffee dates